• Skip to primary navigation

 Success tips

 • Use the Right Jar.
-Avoid using a bowl that is too wide, you need a jar that’s almost the same width as your stick blender so it’s all tight and emulsifies easily.
+Avoid using a bowl that is too wide, you need a jar that’s tall and almost the same width as your stick blender so it’s all tight and emulsifies easily.

 • Adjust the Consistency.
 If your mayonnaise is too thick, or you just like it thinner, you can add about a tablespoon or two of water and blend again.

 • Taste the Mayonnaise.
-Always taste the mayonnaise after you’re done, you might need to tweak the flavors a little like adding more lemon/vinegar or salt.
+Always taste the mayonnaise after you’re done, you might need to tweak the flavors a little, like adding more lemon/vinegar or salt.

 How to Fix Broken Mayonnaise